 Publication Ethics

-JARER seeks to avoid conflicts of interests for associate editors, in which the relationship to the authors could bias judgement of the manuscript.
+JARER seeks to avoid conflicts of interest for associate editors, in which relationships with authors could influence the judgment of the manuscript.
 Therefore, associate editors are generally not assigned manuscripts by an individual who has served as the main graduate student advisor of the associate editor, or where the associate editor had a key advising role for the individual as a graduate student, or where the individual is an active and recent coauthor of the associate editor, or where the associate editor or the editor judges there to be a concern due to some other close relationship.

-Authors are required to declare and acknowledge any material conflict of interest resulting from competitive, collaborative, or other relationships or connections with any people, organizations, companies, or institutions connected to the manuscript.
+Authors are required to declare and acknowledge any material conflict of interest resulting from competitive, collaborative, or other relationships or connections with any people, organisations, companies, or institutions connected to the manuscript.

 Peer reviewers are asked to disclose potential material conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to a manuscript they have been invited to review.
 Every reviewer is required to treat each manuscript received for review as confidential, whether or not they agree to review it.